Generic Name: warfarin (WAR far in)

 hemophilia or any bleeding disorder that is inherited or caused by disease;

-a blood cell disorder such as anemia (lack of red blood cells) or a low level of platelets in your blood;
+a blood cell disorder (such as low red blood cells or low platelets);

 blood in your urine or stools, or if you have been coughing up blood;